icdev2dev/selfet/README.md

 >>> create_subscription_thread()

 ## bserver -- PART II Main Run Time
-In ANOTHER terminal , start bserver (which is expected to run forever) with venv and sourced API KEYS and observe output python bserver.py
+In ANOTHER terminal, start bserver (which is expected to run forever) with venv and sourced API KEYS and observe output python bserver.py